rjayroach/prepd.orig/README.md

 git clone git@github.com:rjayroach/prepd.git awesome-project
 ```

-### Start with an Existing Project
+### Start on an Existing Project

-1. Clone the existing project and pull the git submodules
+1. Clone the existing project into the organization directory and pull the git submodules

 ```bash
 cd ~/projects/my-client